 - Allocate 15% of CDBG annually to provide technical assistance and/or potentially fund up to 12 eligible agencies through a joint process with the City of College Station (Bryan funds approximately 6 agencies annually).
-Estimated targeted population 3,500 clients served annually. - Provide a minimum of 2 workshops annually for potential sub-recipients and quarterly monitoring for funded agencies annually. - 3,500 unduplicated clients annually who will receive services from these service providers.

-- Provide for an annual public facility grant process for eligible nonprofit agencies to seek funding to increase access to services.
-An estimated 1,000 clients to benefit from a funded public facility project, one (1) public facility project targeted for the 5 year period. - Information will be provided annually to an estimated three (3) different service providers seeking public facility funding. - Quarterly monitoring will be conducted during the funded year and annually for 5 years after the end of the contract year for funded public facility projects, with an estimated 1,000 unduplicated served per project. - An annual public facility process will be available for CDAC to consider grant applications and staff recommendations depending on eligibility of the project and funding availability.
-Estimated one (1) parks improvement or recreational facility for the five year period. - Provide technical assistance to nonprofits seeking outside funding to increase access to services for low and moderate income and special needs populations utilizing local parks. - Technical assistance provided annually to at least two organizations that provide neighborhood clean ups, provide crime awareness and education to persons residing in low and moderate income areas or spot slum/blighted areas. - Consider funding for one (1) public infrastructure project for the 5 year period. - Provide assistance to one economic development activity annually through local fairs, workshops, think tanks, or meetings to increase job opportunities and financial education.
-If gap financing is provided to development of small business create one (1) new job for every \$35,000 expended. - Provide technical assistance to nonprofit and for profit providers who assist in job seeking and training, education to improve job skills and financial life skills by workshops, meetings and fairs at least two annually.
+Estimated targeted population 3,500 clients served annually. - Provide a minimum of 2 workshops annually for potential sub-recipients and quarterly monitoring for funded agencies. - 3,500 unduplicated clients annually who will receive services from these service providers. - Provide for an annual public facility grant process for eligible nonprofit agencies to seek funding to increase access to services.
+An estimated 1,000 clients to benefit from a funded public facility project, 1 public facility project targeted for the 5-year period. - Information will be provided annually to an estimated three (3) different service providers seeking public facility funding. - Quarterly monitoring will be conducted during the funded year and annually for 5 years after the end of the contract year for funded public facility projects, with an estimated 1,000 unduplicated served per project. - An annual public facility process will be available for CDAC to consider grant applications and staff recommendations depending on eligibility of the project and funding availability.
+Estimated 1 park improvement or recreational facility for the 5-year period. - Provide technical assistance to nonprofits seeking outside funding to increase access to services for low and moderate income and special needs populations utilizing local parks. - Technical assistance provided annually to at least 2 organizations that provide neighborhood clean-up, provide crime awareness and education to persons residing in low- and moderate-income areas or spot slum/blighted areas. - Consider funding for 1 public infrastructure project for the 5-year period. - Provide assistance to 1 economic development activity annually through local fairs, workshops, think tanks, or meetings to increase job opportunities and financial education.
+If gap financing is provided to development of small business create 1 new job for every \$35,000 expended. - Provide technical assistance to non-profit and for-profit providers who assist job seekers and provide training and education to improve job and financial life skills by workshops, meetings, and fairs at least 2 annually.